 Chance is high that by now you have heard about the third platform.
-If not, you probably will soon.
+If not, you probably will soon as it takes center stage in digital transformation.

 At the IDC Directions 2011 event (in March) Frank Gens of IDC stressed the impact of the third platform concept, which the research firm coined, and more importantly, emphasized how third platform technologies, or at least the usage/adoption of these technologies by people, is a key so-called disruptive force like none you’ve ever seen in (digital) technology and its impact.